davidrd123/Launch-Summarize-Capstone-YT/README.md

 # Launch School Capstone Project Transcript Analysis

-This repository allows you to extract and analyze transcripts from previous Launch School Capstone Projects through various methodologies.
-The processing pipeline involves fetching video transcripts, transcript processing, topic modeling, and interactive presentation of results.
+This repository provides tools and methodologies to extract and analyze transcripts from Launch School Capstone Projects.
+The project consists of a four-step pipeline - fetching video transcripts, processing transcripts, modeling topic data, and delivering an interactive presentation of the results.

-You can find a Streamlit App to view and interact with the results at <https://summarize-capstone-yt.streamlit.app/>
+Experience the process live and interact with results at [Capstone Summary Web App](https://summarize-capstone-yt.streamlit.app/).

-## Setup
+## Setup & Requirements

-1. **Environment Activation**
+1. **Virtual Environment Activation**

-Activate your .venv or Conda environment:
+Before running any scripts, activate your virtual environment (.venv) or Conda environment:

 ```bash
 pip install -r requirements.txt
 ```

-2. **API Keys**
+2. **API Credentials**

-Have a `.env` file prepared with the following keys:
-  - `YT_DATA_API_KEY`: For access to YouTube Data API
-  - `OPENAI_API_KEY`: For accessing OpenAI API
+Required API keys for YouTube Data and OpenAI should reside in your `.env` file as `YT_DATA_API_KEY` and `OPENAI_API_KEY` respectively.

-## Usage
+## Step-by-Step Usage

-### 1. Video Transcript Extraction
+### 1. Fetching Video Transcripts

-The script `get_transcript.py` is used to fetch transcripts from YouTube videos.
-Run the following command and provide the specific video URL when prompted:
+Running `get_transcript.py` fetches transcripts from YouTube videos.
+Input the specific video URL when the script prompts:

 ```bash
 python get_transcript.py
 ```

-The fetched transcript will be saved under a directory structure `<year>/<project_name>`.
-The year is derived from the playlist name and project name from the video title.
+Each fetched transcript is stored in a directory named after the project and categorized under corresponding `<year>/<project_name>` directories.

-### 2. GPT-Based Transcript Processing
+### 2. Transcript Processing with GPT Models

-The processing of transcripts using GPT models is controlled by `process_transcript_gpt.py`.
-When executed, this script prompts an interactive CLI menu for processing preferences.
+`process_transcript_gpt.py` offers control over transcript processing using GPT models.
+The script produces an interactive CLI menu allowing you to select a project and a GPT model - either 'gpt-4' or 'gpt-3.5-turbo-16k' - for processing.

 ```bash
 python process_transcript_gpt.py
 ```

-In the CLI’s menu, you can select the project you want to process by its `<year>` and `<project_name>`.
-Then, you’ll choose a suitable GPT model for processing.
-The available GPT models are `'gpt-4'` and `'gpt-3.5-turbo-16k'`.

-The processing options include:
+Options available within the processing menu include:

-- **"Rewrite Transcript in Shorter Form"**: Condenses the transcript while maintaining key points.
-This should be done before any other option if it's not already complete.
+- **"Rewrite Transcript in Shorter Form"**: It condenses the transcript retaining key points.
+If a rewritten form doesn't exist, this operation should be performed first.

-- **"Summarize Rewrite in Outline Form"**: Creates an outline for the rewritten transcript, which can be used with either `'gpt-4'` or `'gpt-3.5-turbo-16k'` models.
+- **"Summarize Rewrite in Outline Form"**: Provides an outline summary for the rewritten transcript.

-- **"Summarize Transcript in Outline Form"**: Provides a summary in outline form of the raw transcript.
-Typically, this option is only feasible with `'gpt-3.5-turbo-16k'` as raw transcripts of an hour-long video contain around 10k tokens, surpassing the `'gpt-4'` models limit of 8k tokens.
+- **"Summarize Transcript in Outline Form"**: Facilitates an outline summary for raw transcripts.
+Note: This option requires the use of 'gpt-3.5-turbo-16k' for transcripts exceeding 8k tokens.

-- **"Get token count of Transcript"**: Summarises the token number in the raw transcript.
-- **"Get token count of Rewrite**": Gives the count of tokens in the rewritten transcript.
+- **"Get token count of Transcript"** and **"Get token count of Rewrite"**: Both options return the token count for respective transcripts.

-### 3. Topic Modeling of Transcripts
+### 3. Topic Modeling on Transcripts

-For an in-depth analysis to extract dominant topics from the transcripts, use the `topic_modeling.py` script to perform Latent Dirichlet Allocation (LDA).
+LDA (Latent Dirichlet Allocation) implemented in the `topic_modeling.py` script surfaces dominant topics from the transcripts.

 ```bash
 python topic_modeling.py
 ```

-The script takes the raw transcripts or rewrite (depending on the lines of code that are uncommented), and applies LDA to derive a set of proposed topics that most represent the content.
-There are sections included for calculating coherence and performing a grid search for refining hyperparameters and the number of topics.
+It uses either raw transcripts or a rewritten form (depends on uncommented lines in the script) and proposes a set of topics for each document.
+Options for calculating coherence and executing a grid search for parameter optimization are available.
+Uncomment `# pyLDAvis.save_html(lda_viz, 'lda.html')` to output an easy-to-understand interactive HTML visualization.

-The produced output provides an insight into computed topics mapped with their correlated terms.
-For an easy visualisation, uncomment `# pyLDAvis.save_html(lda_viz, 'lda.html')` - this will generate an interactive HTML page.

-Simultaneously, each project is annotated by identified topic labels showcasing the strength of its association with the topic.
-For example 'Project  Firefly  is about topic  5  with a contribution of  99.87 %'.
-This method reveals thematic connections among various projects and their underlying main topics.
+The results also cluster projects by the identified primary topic and measure the level of association.
+It allows for a comparison and understanding of the broad topics covered per project.

-### 4. Summaries Visualization with Streamlit
+### 4. Interactive Summary Visualization with Streamlit

-Employ `view_writeups.py` to launch a Streamlit app for accessible and interactive summary visualization.
+The final step encompasses an accessible and interactive summary visualization, available via a Streamlit app.
+To launch the app, run:

 ```bash
 streamlit run view_writeups.py
 ```

-**Note:** Each mentioned step contributes to the analysis of the Capstone Project transcripts, providing crucial insights derived from their YouTube video transcripts.

-Leap into transcript analysis and uncover the kernels of knowledge from previous Capstone Projects!
+Now you can embark on analyzing previous Capstone Projects transcripts and discover valuable insights!